ericluo04/Bots-Project/README.md

 ## Labeling Tweets (Folder 2)

-1.

-2. Come up with your list of keywords for both pro/anti your topic and update the hashtags files in the *labeling* folder.
+1. Come up with your list of keywords for both pro/anti your topic and update the hashtags files in the *labeling* folder.
 If you are using languages other than english, make sure to use .txt files (rather than .csv) to use the right UTF-8 encoding.

+2. Next, run the *Labeling Test.ipynb* file, replacing the DB variable with your .db file path.

 ## Training the Neural Network (Folder 2)